List of Gladiators UK events: Pole-Axe

 A contender and Gladiator each climbed a 36 ft pole fitted with helically-arranged pegs.
 The poles also rotated on the referee's command.
 The first to the top pressed a button that retracted the pegs on the opponent's pole, causing them to fall to the crash mat below.
 If the contender beat the Gladiator, they would score 10 points.
 If the contender fell off at any point, they lost.
 The rules required the contender to reach their button to score points even if the Gladiator fell off before the contender did, though no Gladiator ever fell off by mistake.

-This event was removed in 1996 because of injuries to both Gladiators and contenders.
-It returned in 1997 with safety harnesses to stop the "freefall" aspect, a run-up before mounting the pole, and a higher climb.
+This event was dropped in 1996 because of injuries to both Gladiators and contenders.
+Most noticeably to Zodiac who made only 2 appearances during series 5 and later had to retire from the show.
+It returned in 1997 with safety harnesses to stop the "freefall" aspect.
+This also enabled a run-up before mounting the pole and meant a higher and longer climb.